 The other frontrunner was a room in a sharehouse of seven people; one of them managed The Bungalow, Broome’s notorious (and only) nightclub.
 They had a pool and a BBQ, and thinking of the crack den I’d seen earlier, I said yes.

-The next day a colleague at work passed me a contact.
+The next day a colleague at work threw me a bone.

 It was right in the middle of Old Broome, a stone’s throw away from the Courthouse Markets and Roebuck Bay.

-I pulled up in the driveway and Krysti was pulling weeds out of the red dirt of her garden.
-Her daughter Polly was next to her, nude, painting on butcher’s paper.
+I pulled up in the driveway and K was pulling weeds out of the red dirt of her garden.
+Her daughter P was next to her, nude, painting on butcher’s paper.

 “Are you much of a gardener?” she asked.